secretoverflow/secretoverflow/README.md

 - 👋 Hi, I’m @madmartian8
 - 👀 I’m interested in ... programming all kinds of applications, webfronts, video games, and more.
 - 🌱 I’m currently learning ...
+AI/ML systems to automate basic tasks.
 - 💞️ I’m looking to collaborate on ...
+Python.
-- 📫 How to reach me ...
+- 📫 How to reach me ... martinle.career@gmail.com

 <!---
 madmartian8/madmartian8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.